DariaAleshina/forkify-recipe-app/README.md

 ## Description

-Forkify is a vanilla JavaScript application that allows users to search for recipes and upload their own custom recipes.
+Forkify is a vanilla JavaScript application built using the MVC architecture, allowing users to search for recipes and upload their own custom ones.

 The App is deployed on Netlify:
 [CHECK OUT THE PROJECT](https://forkify-recipe-app-daria-aleshina.netlify.app/)